revoltez/PBFTDemo/README.md

 # PBFT in .NET CORE
-Practical byzantine fault tolerance algorithm that can be used to build consensus in asynchronous networks implemented in .NET CORE this is demonstaration of a simple p2p network simulated by Docker where each container has its own ip between 4 nodes to run the pbft algorithm therefore reaching consensus
+simple demonstration of the workflow of the Practical byzantine fault tolerance algorithm that can be used to build consensus in asynchronous networks implemented in .NET CORE

-This algorithm can be used as a consensus algorithm for a blockchain

 # Crypto
 Elliptic curve cryptography is used to create The public/private key pair, signing and verifying messages

 # How to test